 Granite is the ultimate in durability and beauty, but it’s still vulnerable to erosion.
 When a rock develops tiny cracks that can be filled by water or air particles, then there will slowly start being cloudy spots on your granite countertop which ruin its surface appearance completely.

 When it comes to the lifespan of your granite surface, water might be number one on that list.
 With this in mind, I’ll take a look at the best granite sealers which can waterproof and increase your granite’s durability for years.

-Best Granite Sealers in August, 2019
+Best Granite Sealers in March, 2023

 Versatility Is High

-Overlap doesn’t seem to be a problem, as everyone reports a product that makes a good smooth layer regardless of application method.
+Overlap doesn’t seem to be a problem, as everyone reports a sealer that makes a good smooth layer regardless of application method.
 Some users say that they used a “flooding” approach while others did the job in small spots.
 Either way, it comes out very even.

 No one wants to dull the natural color of granite, as this is one of its main strengths.
 In terms of longevity, this one lasts for five years on interior surfaces and 3 years on external surfaces.